robins/postgres/src/bin/psql/README_cockroachdb.md

 We could remove quote_ident() requirement from psql, but this would be a pretty big security issue, considering that this is effectively SQL injection in the making.

 So by design, tab-completion is going to silently fail (no errors), and intentionally so, until CockroachDB starts support quote_ident().
+This issue is logged in #21 and would be addressed if the Dependency is resolved.

 =============================================